lerndevops/labs/ansible/windows/README.md

 ```
 if winrm is not enabled or not running use below script to enable it.

-1) copy the script "ConfigureRemotingForAnsible.ps1" to windows hosts
+1) copy the script [ConfigureRemotingForAnsible](https://raw.githubusercontent.com/lerndevops/labs/master/ansible/windows/ConfigureRemotingForAnsible.ps1) to windows hosts
 2) open powershell as administrator
 3) run the script .\ConfigureRemotingForAnsible.ps1

-Note: The win_psexec module will help you enable WinRM on multiple machines if you have lots of Windows hosts to set up in your environment
+Note: The [win_psexec](https://docs.ansible.com/ansible/latest/modules/win_psexec_module.html) module will help you enable WinRM on multiple machines if you have lots of Windows hosts to set up in your environment

+For more information on WinRM and Ansible, check out the [Windows Remote Management](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html) documentation page.
 ```